Hartz concept

 The "Hartz Committee" was founded on 22 February 2002, by the federal government of Germany led then by Gerhard Schröder.
 Its official name was Kommission für moderne Dienstleistungen am Arbeitsmarkt (Committee for Modern Services in the Labour Market).
 The 15-member committee was chaired by Peter Hartz, then Volkswagen's personnel director.

+In 2023, the Hartz concept was replaced by the Citizens’ Basic Income (Bürgergeld).

 Hartz I, II, and III

 Hartz I and II both came into effect on 1 January 2003, aiming at making new types of jobs easier to create, and covered, for example: